ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Explain your approach towards the reproduction of the algorithm of the paper:

 The approach taken to reproduce the algorithm described by Mitic, Vukovic, Petrovic and Miljkoiv (2015) was primarily motivated by portability.
 Consequently, the code associated with this assignment has been written in JavaScript.
-This means that it can be run on any web browser.
-Potential problems that might have arisen had the algorithm have been written in a specific version of a language / specific operating system should have been avoided.
+This means that it can be run within any web browser.
+Thus, potential problems that might have arisen had the algorithm have been written in a specific version of a language / specific operating system should have been avoided.

+In order to load the algorithm into a browser navigate to `dist/index.html`, which displays a form containing fields representing the algorithm's parameters.
+The fields have default values for the Chebyshev chaotic map / Sum Squares combination.
+Modify the parameters as appropriate.
+Then click the `run` button beneath the form.
+The results should then be printed at the bottom of the page.

-The JavaScript code contains a separate class for each of the key components within the algorithm.
+The JavaScript code contains a separate module for each of the algorithm's key components.
-- The `src/food.js` class defines all of the search space coordinates of the food.
+- The `src/food.js` class defines the coordinates of the food.
 - The `src/fruitFly.js` class defines the coordinates and all of the processes that can be applied to a fruit fly.
+  - This class also retains the coordinates of the best position per fruit fly.
-- The `src/fruitFlies.js` aggregates the fruit flies and handled communication between them and the swarm.
+- The `src/fruitFlies.js` aggregates the fruit flies and handles communication between them and the swarm.
 - The `src/swarm.js` class represents the swarm.
 - `src/alpha.js` contains functions handling the Chebyshev chaotic map.
-- Finally, `src/foa.js` contains functions representing the phases of the algorithm, including `smell` and `vision`.
+- Finally, `src/foa.js` contains functions representing the algorithm's phases, such as `smell` and `vision`.

-In addition, `src/print.js` contains a function that prints the algorithm's results onto the web page in Comma Delimited Format (CSV).
+In addition, `src/print.js` contains a function that prints the algorithm's results onto the loaded web page in `.csv` format, enabling the data to be easily copied into other statistical / charting software.

-Further information about the build and testing process used for the code above can be found within the `README.md`.
+Further information about how to load the algorithm, along with the build and testing process for the code modules described above, can be found within the `README.md` file at the root of the code-base.

 ---